Summary Report for:

 - Identify appropriate Key Performance Indicators (KPIs) and report key metrics from digital campaigns.

 - Assist in setting up or optimizing analytics tools for tracking visitors' behaviors.

-- Assist in the development of online transactional or security policies.
+- Participate in the development or implementation of online marketing strategy.

 - Combine secondary data sources with keyword research to more accurately profile and satisfy user intent.

 - Communicate and collaborate with merchants, Webmasters, bloggers, or online editors to strategically place hyperlinks.

 - Optimize shopping cart experience or Web site conversion rates against Key Performance Indicators (KPIs).

 - Evaluate new emerging media or technologies and make recommendations for their application within Internet marketing or search marketing campaigns.

 - Collaborate with other marketing staff to integrate and complement marketing strategies across multiple sales channels.

 - Execute or manage social media campaigns to inform search marketing tactics.